-6. Ethical dilemma
+6. Ethical Dilemma

-Ethical dilemma is defined by the Oxford English Dictionary as a circumstance in which a challenging choice has to be made between two ways of working, either of which involves contravening a moral standard (Nnamani and Stückelberger, 2019).
-According to Bloisi et al. (2007), ethical dilemma can be defined as a topic or condition faced by a person, including complex attitudes and perspectives towards ethical behavior.
-The dilemma most of the time surrounding fairness deals with decision making when faced with numerous and contradictory ethical demands from persons, mainly when not most of the needs can be met (Tota and Shehu, 2012).
-In general, an ethical dilemma is a challenging situation that a person or organisation should decide what appropriate course of action to adopt (Tota and Shehu, 2012).
-It could be claimed that an ethical conundrum is a choice between two (or more) bad or between two (or more) good solutions (Nnamani and Stückelberger, 2019).
+Ethical dilemma is defined by the Oxford English Dictionary as a circumstance in which a challenging choice has to be made between two ways of working, either of which involves contravening a moral standard (Nnamani & Stückelberger, 2019).
+According to Bloisi et al. (2007), ethical dilemma can be defined as a topic or condition faced by a person, including complex attitudes and perspectives towards ethical behaviour.
+The dilemma most of the time surrounding fairness deals with decision making when faced with numerous and contradictory ethical demands from persons, mainly when majority of the needs are not met (Tota & Shehu, 2012).
+In essence, an ethical dilemma is a challenging situation where an individual or organization must decide on the appropriate course of action to take (McShane & Von Glinow, 2005).
+It could be claimed that an ethical conundrum is a choice between two (or more) bad or between two (or more) good solutions (Nnamani & Stückelberger, 2019).
 Thus, an ethical conundrum is not a choice between bad and good solutions.

-In addition, Bloisi et al. (2007) stated that individuals are frequently treated in a different way in business in respect of commitments and rewards, and these changes are considered reasonable if based on rational standards such as fair dealings and performance.
-Additionally, a more multipart issue might occur, principally in global commerce, due to cross-cultural differences in what is considered reasonable, for example the issue of corruption and scandal (Bloisi et al., 2007).
-Thus, this happens progressively in trades and governments, which influences and violates the whole economy, being toughest in order to resolve in some states due to the particular cultural context and observation (Nnamani and Stückelberger, 2019).
+In addition, Bloisi et al. (2007) stated that individuals are frequently treated in a different way in business in respect of commitments and rewards.
+Hence, these changes are considered reasonable if based on rational standards such as fair dealings and performance.
+Additionally, a more multipart issue might occur, principally in global commerce, due to cross-cultural differences in what is considered reasonable, for example the issue of corruption and scandal (Tota & Shehu, 2012).
+Thus, this happens progressively in trades and governments, which influences and violates the whole economy.
+It becomes very challenging to resolve in certain states due to the unique cultural context and observation (Nnamani & Stückelberger, 2019).

 Bloisi et al. (2007) stressed that whenever executives of an organization face contrary and inconsistent standards, ethical dilemmas happen.
-For instance, the sellers might face a problem due to their information of the authenticity of a merchandise, then so might tell a potential buyer the truth and accordingly lose the sale.
-Furthermore, other reason behind the rise of ethical problems belongs to a person's constitutional rights; any individual has the right to be preserved with respect and fairness (Bloisi et al., 2007).
+For instance, the sellers might face a problem due to their information of the authenticity of a merchandise.
+As a result, he might tell a potential buyer the truth and accordingly lose the sale.
+Furthermore, other reason behind the rise of ethical problems belongs to a person's constitutional rights; any individual has the right to be preserved with respect and fairness (Nnamani & Stückelberger, 2019).
 A disapproval of this claim is that an employee's rights are not adequate to make ethical choices, as communal costs require to be measured; a person rights should not to be prioritized irrespective of sensible cost.
-Hence, it might be that a person's rights conflict with those of another (McShane and Von Glinow, 2005).
+Hence, it might be that a person's rights conflict with those of another (McShane & Von Glinow, 2005).

 Tota and Shehu (2012) stated that the notions of right and wrong are increasingly being interpreted currently to comprise the more subtle and challenging questions of equity and Justice.
 In addition, the issue involving right and wrong may develop into an ethical conundrum since it is difficult to determine what is right or wrong under such circumstances.
-For instance, the value conflict for a beauty product salesman is between being truthful with customers and sticking to management objectives (Tota and Shehu, 2012).
+For instance, the value conflict for a beauty product salesman is between being truthful with customers and sticking to management objectives (Tota & Shehu, 2012).
 The issue may be that every action or decision frequently appears wrong (Daft et al., 2010).
 Furthermore, competing moral measures might likewise produce ethical problems.
 For instance, the manager of research for an electronics company indorses a woman to the post of chief of the design group, based on advanced information and better suitability in comparison with other members (Bloisi et al., 2007).
 Nonetheless, the team's male members are serious about a female leader.
-It is reasonable to endorse the woman based on her advantages, but the organization's success is substantial to keep the reputation of the administrator (Bloisi et al., 2007).
+It is reasonable to endorse the woman based on her advantages, but the organization's success is substantial to keep the reputation of the administrator (Tota & Shehu, 2012).